 Cathay Pacific's recovery hits rough patch on oil, trade war

-Just when the premium airline was showing signs of a rebound, crude oil played spoilsport again, denting early gains from a transformation plan that Chief Executive Officer Rupert Hogg considers crucial to survival.
-More uncertainty lies ahead for the world's third-largest carrier as a global trade war escalates.
+Just when the premium airline was showing signs of a rebound, crude oil played spoilsport again, denting early gains from a transformation plan that chief executive officer Rupert Hogg considers crucial to survival.
+More uncertainty lies ahead for the world's third-largest cargo carrier as a global trade war escalates.

 Here's what to watch out for in Cathay's earnings:

-Brent crude prices in the first half of the year rose 19 percent, increasing costs for airlines.
-Singapore Airlines Ltd. reported a 59 per cent decline in net income for the April-to-June period, mainly weighed down by fuel.
+- Oil impact: Brent crude prices in the first half of the year rose 19 per cent, increasing costs for airlines.
+Singapore Airlines Ltd reported a 59 per cent decline in net income for the April-to-June period, mainly weighed down by fuel.

 Still, higher crude won't be all bad news for Cathay because it will help reduce its paper losses on fuel hedging.
 The carrier hedged nearly half its needs at an average US$80.81 a barrel in the first quarter and US$81.13 in the second quarter.
 During those periods, Brent crude traded at an average of US$67.23 and US$74.97, respectively.

-The silver lining for Cathay in the first half continued to be its cargo service despite rising tensions between the U.S. and China over trade.
+- Trade dispute on cargo: The silver lining for Cathay in the first half continued to be its cargo service despite rising tensions between the US and China over trade.
 Still, that momentum may taper off as more capacity is being added into the market, which could undermine yields.
-Higher tariffs arising from a prolonged trade dispute between the US and China could hurt the air-freight market, according to analysts including Corrine Png at Crucial Perspective Pte. in Singapore.
+Higher tariffs arising from a prolonged trade dispute between the US and China could hurt the air freight market, according to analysts including Corrine Png at Crucial Perspective Pte. in Singapore.

-In its monthly traffic statement last month, Cathay expressed caution on tariff disputes, saying they "have the potential to significantly impact both our passenger and cargo businesses."
+In its monthly traffic statement last month, Cathay expressed caution on tariff disputes, saying that they "have the potential to significantly impact both our passenger and cargo businesses".

-Under its three-year transformation program, Cathay has been trying to lift its yields, a key indicator of profitability reflected by earnings from carrying a passenger per kilometer.
+- Travel demand: Under its three-year transformation programme, Cathay has been trying to lift its yields, a key indicator of profitability reflected by earnings from carrying a passenger per kilometre.

 The carrier has been trying attract more premium passengers by offering greater choices of in-flight meals on long-haul business cabins and opening a new lounge in Hong Kong.
 It has also implemented digital reforms to improve services and adding destinations.